davepinch/pinchy.cc/scratchpad.md

 hashtag: scratchpad
 ---

+This is the only advertisement on the site.

+---
 randomed-tagged functionality.
 A button to show a random cat. one cat at a time please --> button to show one cat at a time
 ---

+* The next tag can use an extression, e.g., next: random tags
+* shit-the-monkeys-gone-self-aware/ --> capitalized tags
 * Research MSG
 * plugin to hide The Advertisement
 * to-include-yourself-in-the-simulation no date